 Solder paste is most commonly used for reflow soldering and consists of fine solder particles suspended in a flux solution.
 When used for soldering surface mount components, solder paste is deposited onto the circuit board’s bare pads using a stencil and the components are set in place.
 The board then goes into a computer controlled oven, where the temperature is gradually increased until the solder melts, mounting the components.

 Most solder paste contains no-clean flux and volatile compounds that make it a bit harder to work with.
 Because of this, solder paste must be chilled and used before it expires.
 Gradually over time the small particles of solder and flux begin to separate and is a good indication that its usability is coming to an end.

-I hope this has helped answer your question, have fun with your LiPos and be safe!
+I hope this has helped answer your question and have fun soldering!